• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 Picture by Authority Dental under CC 2.0 license

 Shallow mucosal pockets can be cleaned with an ultrasonic device or carbon fiber curettes.
 This is called sub-mucosal debridement.
-The high-frequency waves allow the dentist to remove the contaminated material from around the implant.
+High-frequency waves allow the dentist to remove contaminated material around the implant.

-If the mucosal pockets are 5mm or deeper your dentist might suggest polishing with a rubber cup and paste, mechanical flossing, or delicate scaling instruments.
-In such a case, the instruments have to go in deeper and it is important not to roughen the surface of the rod.
+If the mucosal pockets are 5mm or deeper, your dentist might suggest polishing with a rubber cup and paste, mechanical flossing, or delicate scaling instruments.
+In such a case, the instruments have to go deeper, and it is important not to roughen the rod's surface.

-Mechanical debridement is often conducted in conjunction with locally administered antiseptic.
-This is only done if the pocket depth is larger than 4mm.
+Mechanical debridement is often conducted in conjunction with locally administered antiseptics.
+This is done only if the pocket depth is greater than 4mm.

 Surgical procedure